chakradhar933/shell-scripting-1/shell-scripts/README.md

 - date +"%F:%H:%M"
 - Task:
 - Everytime i want to excute  a shell-script i want to create a log file with time stamp.
+* Colours
+- We can improve user experince with colours
+- Task-2:
+1. Fail should be red colour
+2. Success should be green
+- Linux colours
+- Ex: echo -e "\e[31m Hello world/e[0m"